nghdavid/miaosha/README.md

 <img width="60%" alt="asynchronous" src="./docs/readme/asynchronous.png">

 ## How to ensure the stability of other API (login, checkout) when selling event starts?
 - When flash sale happens, a huge influx would flow into the backend system and may influence other APIs.
 However, elastic load balancer would route different APIs to different target groups.
 Miaosha API would be routed to publisher target group.
-Thus, consumer and general target group would not be influenced by miaosha API
+Thus, consumer and general target group would not be influenced by miaosha API.

 ## Queuing System
 - Release stocks when users forget to pay in 10-minute time limit